 This set of Dailyware Bodega glasses from Bormiolo Rocco — which includes eight shorter double old-fashioned glasses and eight taller highball glasses — is interior designer Katrina Hernandez’s choice.
 She uses the glasses in both her house in the country and Brooklyn apartment.
 “They’re perfect for water or a cocktail.
 It’s a set of two sizes, but both are relatively shorter and more modern,” she says.
 Hernandez adds that they’re thin, but not “scary thin where you feel they could break in your hand at any moment.”
 She also appreciates the rounded edge of the lip as well.
 The Bodega is also a favorite style of Julie Mulligan, the owner and designer of cocktail lounge and restaurant Lot 15, because it’s “versatile and low maintenance but still chic.”
 She says that it’s “great for all kinds of home drinking and serving” and can even be used for displaying flowers.
 “They have a great smooth lip to drink from and the price is just right,” she adds.

-If you don’t want to buy the set above, Amazon sells Bormioli Rocco’s 12-ounce Bodega tumbler — which is more or less the same height as the Bodega double old-fashioned glass — on its own in a 12-pack.
+Amazon sells Bormioli Rocco’s 12-ounce Bodega tumbler — which is roughly the same height as the Bodega double old-fashioned glass in the brand’s assorted set above — on its own in a 12-pack.

 Mullligan’s go-to “for something clean and classic,” are these tumblers from Duralex.
 She likes that these glasses are stackable, but more importantly, that “they’ve withstood the test of time in my home, which is no easy feat.”
 Made in France of tempered glass, they’re also dishwasher-, microwave-, and freezer-safe.